breachofmind/expressway/readme.md

 - Extension friendly

 ## IOC (Inversion of Control) Dependency Injection
 Do you like how Angular injects services and class instances into your controllers?
 You can do that.
+In fact, the source code for dependency injection is taken almost directly from Angular.
 Here's an example:
 ```javascript
 function sayHelloFunc() {
     return "Hello";